wisejw/GKROM/README.md

 ## Installation

 Ensure you have Python 3.7+ and the required dependencies installed.

-Create the environment from the `environment.yml` file using `conda env create -f environment.yml` command.

 Make sure you have the following Python packages installed: